 - Differences between headless commerce vs. traditional commerce

-- The state of headless eCommerce
+- The state of headless ecommerce

-- Benefits of headless eCommerce
+- Benefits of headless commerce

 From better scaling opportunities and enhanced developers’ experience through fresh ways of uplifting the customer interaction to a unique approach to page loading thanks to headless commerce architecture.
 All of these areas are important to take a look at when considering the reasons of a headless model’s boost.

 What is Headless Commerce?